Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/first_steps/when_to_stop.rst

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-In the previous tutorial, we set up a general optimization task which was trained iteratively.
-This approach has two notable usage downsides compared to the convenience of the one-step LDA-trainer in the first example:
+In some of the previous tutorial, we set up a general optimization tasks which were trained iteratively.
+This approach has two notable usage downsides compared to the convenience of the one-step LDA- or SVm-trainer:

 #.
 We have to decide when the accuracy achieved by the optimization steps
    is high enough.